 - Incorporate principles and practices of structured, systematic programmes with an individual and/or small group of learners;

 - Adjust lessons based on learner progress and own reflections.

 For successful completion of the course, students will:

-- Complete an assignment on the theory of dyslexia and its implications for identification and screening (2000-2500 words).
+- Complete an assignment on the theory of reading, dyslexia and its implications for identification and screening (2000 – 2500 words);

-- Conduct a case study of one learner, including the profiling of literacy difficulties and risk for dyslexia, develop lesson plans and the deliver 20 hours of intervention with the learner.
-The entire case study will be supervised by a tutor, who will guide the process.
+- Conduct a case study with one learner and/or small group of learners, including the profiling of literacy difficulties and risk for dyslexia, develop lesson plans and the deliver 20 hours of intervention.
+The entire case study will be supervised by a tutor, who will guide the process;

-The course is presented either online or via attendance of lectures.
 The content, assessment, cost and duration of both courses is similar.
-The course consists of three modules, which can also be undertaken individually.
+The full course consists of three modules, which can also be undertaken individually.

-All learning material and facilitation is online, commencing February 2020.
-Students work through the course content and activities independently each week, and occasionally a synchronous session will be scheduled.
+All learning material and facilitation is online.
+Students work through the course content and activities independently each week under the guidance of a coordinator and, occasionally, a synchronous session will be scheduled.
 Students must have access to a high-speed Internet connection and software updated within the last three years.
-Access to a courier/postal service is also required.